 As early as possible—ideally before age 3–5.

-4. How many hours of therapy are needed?
+4. How many hours of therapy are needed for ASD?

 Typically 20–40 hours per week for intensive ABA, depending on the child.